HelixDesignSystem/helix-core/README.md

 # helix-core
-Core assets/data used across all reositories
+Core assets/data used across all repositories